hafezmehr/madoliat.ir/README.md

 3. **View the New Page**
    - Once the changes are committed and published, the content inside the `index.html` file will be accessible at `madoliat.ir/courses`.

 This structure allows you to easily expand the website by adding new sections without modifying the main `index.html` file.

-For further assistance, refer to the [GitHub Pages documentation](https://pages.github.com/) or consult GitHub’s online resources.